-Much of the waste at Hanford is in the form of liquid waste in tanks, some 149 single-wall tanks and a few dozen double-wall tanks.
-The single-shell tanks (SSTs) are all unfit for use and decades past their design life.52 Sum of all tanks at Hanford is 206,000 cubic meters53.
+Much of the waste at Hanford is in the form of liquid waste in tanks, some 149 single-shell tanks (SSTs) and a few dozen double-wall tanks.
+The SSTs are all unfit for use and decades past their design life.53 Sum of capacity of all tanks at Hanford is 206,000 cubic meters54.
 Assuming a double-wall cask system similar in size to the Holtec MPC-37 plus the MELO over cask, we end up needing about 15,000 casks.
-If placed 16 feet on center, 122 units on a side, this would consume an area 0.36 miles on a side (0.12 square miles).
-The benefit to using many smaller casks rather than huge tanks is that a) they are easier to produce in a factory setting, with tighter tolerances and quality assurance, b) they can be more easily replaced if there are any leaks, and c) even if one is completely breached, it is not nearly as large a catastrophe as a large tank.
+If placed 16 feet on center, 122 units on a side, this would consume an area of about 75 acres - easily sited on the Hanford site.
+The benefit to using many smaller casks rather than huge tanks is that a) they can be produced in a factory setting with tighter tolerances and quality assurance, b) they can be more easily replaced if there are any leaks, and c) even if one is completely breached, it is not nearly as large a catastrophe as a large tank.
 That said, this is a much different problem because liquid waste will more easily leak out of a canister system when compared with spent fuel, which is solid in form.
 And, some of the tanks were filled with grout to absorb the liquid and getting it out is a problem of its own.
-With all that said, we believe this deserves more study to see if it is a feasible approach, so as to stabilize the situation at Hanford.